New Jersey Foster Care Scholars Program

 The New Jersey Foster Care (NJFC) Scholars Program was initially put into place after Governor McGreevey signed the Tuition Waiver Bill in July of 2003: the first source of funding.
 Through the passing of this legislation eligible foster and homeless youth may receive assistance with tuition and fees (not including room and board) at a public New Jersey college, university or vocational school if enrolled full-time.

-Contact Foster and Adoptive Family Services (embrella) at 800.222.0047 or scholarships@embrella.org.
+Contact embrella at 609-520-1500 or scholarships@embrella.org.
 In addition to staff being able to answer any questions you have over the phone or through email, we also have webinars regarding post-secondary education, financial aid, the FAFSA and NJFC Scholars Program applications available throughout the year.
-For more information, please contact Scholarships Program Manager Ebony Lenard.
+For more information, please contact our Director of Scholarship Programs, Ebony Lenard.

-What is considered a CP&P (formerly DYFS) out-of-home paid placement?
+What is considered a CP&P out-of-home paid placement?

 What is the Free Application for Federal Student Aid (FAFSA)?